filamentphp/filament/packages/app/docs/03-resources/01-getting-started.md

 }
 ```

 The `schema()` method is used to define the structure of your form.
-It is an array of [fields](../../forms/fields) and [layout components](../../forms/layout), in the order they should appear in your form.
+It is an array of [fields](../../forms/fields/getting-started#available-fields) and [layout components](../../forms/layout/getting-started#available-layout-components), in the order they should appear in your form.

-Check out the Forms docs for a [list of fields](../../forms/fields/getting-started#available-fields), and a [list of form layout components](../../forms/layout/getting-started#available-layout-components) you can use to structure those fields.
+Check out the Forms docs for a [guide](../../forms/getting-started) on how to build forms with Filament.

 ### Hiding components contextually